SoggyWaffle27/ImageReplacement/README.md

    Should be working

  Navigating code:
-   Image list:
     To add or remove images from list
       Navigate to the images folder and add or delete the images New images must have the .jpg postfix
-        Name image and add it to the list of image names at the top of content.js (dont include  the .jpg, it will automatically be added)\
+      Name image and add it to the list of image names at the top of content.js (dont include  the .jpg, it will automatically be added)